NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ```

 :::{warning}
-To avoid confusion with the `map` option setting and the evaluated `config.map` configuration value, here we use the `map` function explicitly as `builtins.map`.
+To avoid confusion with the `map` option setting and the final `config.map` configuration value, here we use the `map` function explicitly as `builtins.map`.
 :::